-What is the naturopathic treatment for Fibromyalgia?
+What is the natural treatment for Fibromyalgia?

 - Vitamin D – low vitamin D levels have been found in patients with chronic pain and heightened central sensitivity.

-- Aloe vera – Research has found that aloe vera significantly reduces the inflammatory cytokines IL-8, TNFα, IL-6 and IL-1β in a dose dependent manner.
+- Aloe vera – Research has found that aloe vera significantly reduces the inflammatory cytokines IL-8, TNFα, IL-6 and IL-1β in a dose-dependent manner.

 - Vitamin B1 – Case reports using high dose thiamine treatment in FM found a significant reduction in symptoms after treatment with vitamin B1.

 - Address mineral deficiencies – Supplementing zinc and magnesium may help reduce the number of tender points and improve fatigue in FM.